 Relative to the family, the household has certain advantages as a unit of analysis.
-First, it is a much broader and diversified concept which may include within it the family (Burkey, 1985; Motts, 1994; Datta et al, 2000).
-Not only is the household more flexible in terms of collecting standardised data than the family, it is also more easily identifiable and much easier to work with as unit of analysis and for other data collection tasks.
-Unlike the family, the household has been used most frequently as a unit of analysis in the collection of census and survey data.
-It has become a standard unit of analysis for ecological and sheltering from elements of weather, all tend to happen in the household.
-In addition, the household is a fundamental social unit and it is the next biggest thing on the social map after the individual and most people in the majority of societies at most times live in households (McC.Netting et al, 1984).
+First, it is a much broader and diversified concept which may include within it the family (Datta et al, 2000).
+Not only is the household more flexible in terms of collecting standardized data than the family, it is also more easily identifiable and much easier to work with as unit of analysis and for other data collection tasks.
+Unlike the family, the household is also more "static" or "stable" in terms of consumption and production purposes.
+Second, the household has been used most frequently as a unit of analysis in the collection of census and survey data.
+It has become a standard unit of analysis for ecological and economic purposes because pooling and sharing of resources, processing of food, cooking, eating and sheltering from elements of weather, all tend to happen in the household.
+In addition, the household is a fundamental social unit and it is the next biggest thing on the social map after the individual and most people in the majority of societies at most times live in households (McC.
+Netting et al, 1984).
 According to McC.Netting et al, (1984) it is in the household where most decisions are made, through negotiations, disagreement, conflict and bargaining.

-2.3 Family
+2.3 Family a Unit of Analysis